photon1503/az-native/Demos/readme.md

 - Monitoring and App Insights Integration
 - Gateway Aggregation / Gateway Routing Pattern

+## Designing Event Driven Apps using Service Bus, Event Hub & Event Grid

+- Introduction to Event Driven Architecture
+- Common Message Broker Types in Azure
+- Messages vs Events
+- Pub / Sub vs Event Streaming
+- What to choose when: Service Bus vs Event Hub vs Event Grid
+- Choosing the Messaging Broker: Features and Use-Cases
+- Common Cloud Design Patterns used with Even Driven Architecture
+- Deduplication and Transactions
+- Event Sourcing and Integration Events
+- Analysing and Responding to Events using Azure Stream Analytics

 ## Schemaless and Event Optimized Datastorage using Cosmos DB

 - Relational to Schemaless: Designing and Optimizing Schema